October 24, Reading 3 – 2 Timothy 4

 No. Be ready at all times!

-How do we tell the truth (reprove, rebuke, exhort)?
+How do we tell the truth?

-With complete patience and teaching!
+How do we do these things with complete patience and teaching!

-God’s people, regardless of vocation and calling, are to preach God’s word to those around us in thought, word and deed.
+God’s people, regardless of vocation and calling, are to preach God’s word to those around us – in thought, word and deed.

 Do not think to reprove or rebuke or exhort if you are impatient in the situation.
-Practice patience!

 * Father God,